Turkey says it will respond in time to 'outrageous' U.S. genocide statement

 EXPLAINER-Biden declares Armenian genocide.
 Here's what we know about 1915

-(Reporting by Dominic Evans and Orhan Coskun Editing by Ece Toksabay and)
+(Reporting by Dominic Evans and Orhan Coskun; Editing by Ece Toksabay, Gareth Jones and Andrew Cawthorne)

 ((Dominic.J.Evans@Thomsonreuters.com, @DominicJEvans;))